DSanonym/clam/README.md

 This installs the environment, converts every notebook to a script, and runs them in order, each from its own folder so relative paths resolve.
 The `|| break` stops the chain on the first failure.
 Figures are written to disk; `plt.show()` is only called when the notebooks run in Colab, so nothing blocks on a window.
 The generated `.py` files are gitignored.

-Expect the semi-synthetic experiment to take a while; a GPU is used automatically if `torch` finds one.

 ## Experiment Numbering

 The experiment numbers in the notebook follow the paper.
 The output folders are: